You’ve worked hard to shape and finish our paddle.

 So said, let’s get started.

-The first coat should be generous and sit on the wood for no more than the time it takes for it to absorb into the open pores – no more than20 to 30 minutes max.
+The first coat should be generous and sit on the wood for no more than the time it takes for it to absorb into the open pores – 20 to 30 minutes maximum.
 For deeper penetration gently heat the surface of the wood.

 Once the excess has been wiped off, let the paddle sit for 24 hours.
 Failure to wipe off the excess at this point could well result in a sticky finish later.